MoniMurray/shopping-list/TESTING.md

 Testing User Stories
-👩🏻‍💻 View an example of a completed user stories testing section here

 This is where I tested the User Stories I created and listed in [AGILE.md](AGILE.md) against my application.
 I have used the User Stories table for this Test Case list, the Acceptance Criteria Tasks are repurposed to become the Tests.

-*insert Manual Testing table*

 | User Story                                                                                                      | Test Number | Manual Test Expected result list                                                                                                                                                                                                                                                                                                              | Test P/F |
 | --------------------------------------------------------------------------------------------------------------- | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |